 Michigan was one of the last states to have a Covid-19 case diagnosed.
-Liz was just really hoping that her state would escape.
+As a single mother, Liz was just really hoping that her state would escape.
 There were too many people in her life who were vulnerable.
 Her son had respiratory issues since he was born, and she worked full time at a home-care company for the elderly, both doing home care and working at independent living facilities.

 “I don’t think during this time at the beginning, I ever [felt] really safe only because there were so many unknown factors.”